kjelstromjr/Driverless/README.md

 **Windows and other Linux flavors:**

-This project is mainly built for running on Ubuntu, however you can get it running on other system with a few extra steps
+This project is mainly built for running on Ubuntu, however you can get it running on other system with a few extra steps.
+The only thing that won't work is the processing of custom map to display live.

 For Windows: I would recommend installing **WSL (Ubuntu on Windows)** and running the program with the step above for Ubuntu

 Here are the installation steps:

 1. Install Diverless using git or download the latest release

 ```bash